mbiti001/mwein-medical/README.md

 When SMTP is configured you should receive an email at `CONTACT_EMAIL`; otherwise the payload is logged to the terminal running `npm run dev`.

+## Dashboard & admin access

+- Set `ADMIN_SESSION_SECRET` in `.env.local` and run `npm run seed:admin` to create at least one user (see [Environment configuration](#environment-configuration) for details).
+- Visit `/login` and sign in with the seeded email/password to unlock the protected dashboard routes (`/dashboard`, `/dashboard/orders`, `/dashboard/telehealth`).
+- Roles control which modules appear in the navigation:
+	- `ADMIN` sees everything.
+	- `PHARMACY` can manage orders.
+	- `CLINIC` can review telehealth submissions.
+- Orders submitted through the shop appear in **Dashboard → Orders** where you can update status, add staff notes, and track fulfilment history.
+Telehealth submissions remain accessible via the dedicated telehealth dashboard.
+- Admin sessions expire after six hours; signing out clears the cookie immediately.

 ## Tooling

 - Pages live under `/app` using the App Router.